-Dr. Chris Hill has studied extensively at the Las Vegas Institute for Advanced Dental Education for last 5 years about neuromuscular dentistry.
+Dr. Chris Hill has studied neuromuscular dentistry extensively at the Las Vegas Institute for Advanced Dental Studies.
 Neuromuscular dentistry is an approach to optimal dental health by balancing the muscles of the head and neck to allow for proper function of the jaw and its joints.
 NM treatment focuses on placing the jaw in the correct position where the muscles are rest rather than in tension.
 Dr. Chris Hill uses advanced digital technology to help precisely determine the proper alignment of the upper and lower jaw.

 Once we determine where the joint and the jaw needs to be, we have a better understanding of the type of treatment that we can utilize to achieve our patient’s goal.
 Treatment can include:

 - Bite adjustment, including Disclusion Time Reduction (DTR)

 We prefer to use noninvasive treatments that preserve your teeth and bite, but the goal is always to find a solution that really treats the problem and provides long-term health.

 A neuromuscular orthotic can be used in the initial phases of treatment for TMJ disorder.
 The orthotic is a fully anatomical appliance that is typically placed over the lower teeth that allows the patient’s jaw to rest in a more muscularly stable position.
 This new position is measured through the use of advanced technology that allows Dr. Chris Hill to have an accurate idea of how the muscles are going to respond to treatment.